cainhill/render-engine/README.md

 ## 💎 Features

-I needed a scriptable video rendering solution that:
+I needed a scriptable video compilation solution that:

 * ✅ Runs in a Dockerised Python environment
 * ✅ Runs as non-root user, 'least privilege' policy